keithbuhler/keithbuhler.github.io/pages-philosophy/phd-how-to.md

 ---
 layout: philosophy
-title: How to Get a PhD in Philosophy
+title: How to Complete a PhD (in Philosophy)
 permalink: /phd-how-to
+sidebar:
+      nav: philosophy
 ---

 *[Another page explains my research.](/phd) This post gives some advice on each stage of the process.*